0day-ci/linux/Documentation/virt/kvm/locking.rst

 - kvm->slots_lock is taken outside kvm->irq_lock, though acquiring
   them together is quite rare.

-- The kvm->mmu_notifier_slots_lock rwsem ensures that pairs of invalidate_range_start() and invalidate_range_end() callbacks
+- kvm->mn_active_invalidate_count ensures that pairs of
+  invalidate_range_start() and invalidate_range_end() callbacks
-  use the same memslots array.  kvm->slots_lock is taken outside the write-side critical section of kvm->mmu_notifier_slots_lock, so MMU notifiers must not take kvm->slots_lock.
-No other write-side critical sections should be added.
+  use the same memslots array.  kvm->slots_lock is taken on the waiting side in install_new_memslots, so MMU notifiers must not take kvm->slots_lock.

 On x86: